The Score (band)

-The Score is an American alternative rock duo formed in New York City in 2011, now based in Los Angeles.
+The Score is an American alternative duo formed in New York City in 2011 and is based in Los Angeles.
 The group consists of Eddie Anthony Ramirez (lead vocals, guitar) and Edan Chai Dover (backing vocals, keys, producer).
 Chris Coombs and Logan Baldwin are touring members for the band.
-They were signed to Republic Records in 2015 after their song "Oh My Love" was featured in an advertising campaign for Asda supermarkets.
+The Score were signed to Republic Records in 2015 after their song "Oh My Love" was featured in an advertising campaign for Asda supermarkets.
+They are signed to Imperial Records.

 History

-2011–2013: Early Years
+2011–2013: Early years

-Eddie Anthony and Edan Chai Dover formed the group in 2011 and made collaborative demos on SoundCloud.
-In 2012 the band released two new singles, Dancing Shoes and Don't Wanna Wake Up, on their YouTube channel.
-They also announced that their debut EP would be released in early 2013.
+Eddie Anthony and Edan Chai Dover formed the group in 2011, previously working together as a songwriting duo, and made collaborative demos released on SoundCloud.
+In 2012 the band released two singles, "Dancing Shoes" and "Don't Wanna Wake Up", on their YouTube channel.
+They announced that their debut EP would come out in early 2013.

-In 2013 the band released a cover of Sweet Nothing by Calvin Harris on YouTube.
-They also started making covers every Sunday and released them on YouTube as a free download.
-These covers were called ScoreSundays.
-They released their lead single to their debut EP, Not Just Another Way, in early 2013.
+In 2013 the band released a cover of "Sweet Nothing" by Calvin Harris on YouTube.
+They started making covers every Sunday and releasing them on YouTube as a free download.
+The covers were called ScoreSundays.
+They released their lead single to their debut EP, "Not Just Another Way", in early 2013.
 Not long after the single's release their debut EP was canceled.
-It is unknown why they did so and what the EP was going to be called.
-The only thing known was that it was supposed to feature Not Just Another Way, and unreleased demos such as Hit List, 4 AM, and Almost.
+It is unknown why that happened and what the EP was going to be called.
+The only thing known was that it was intended to feature "Not Just Another Way", and unreleased demos including "Hit List", "4 AM", and "Almost".